 Best Time To Visit Italy

 Winter is the season for skiing, so Valle d’Aosta, Lombardy, Veneto and Trentino Alto Adige are pretty busy.
-Although, in many Italian regions winter is quite mild and properly dressed, you can visit big cities and small towns without problems.
+However, in many Italian regions winter is quite mild and properly dressed, you can visit big cities and small towns without problems.

 How To Get An Italian Visa